Everywhere at the End of Time: Music and concept

-The songs of Everywhere get more distorted with each stage to reflect the patient's memory and its deterioration, and described by writer Frank Falisi as "fundamentally sentimental cultural object[s]".
+The songs of Everywhere, which span over six and a half hours, get more distorted with each stage to reflect the patient's memory and its deterioration, and were described by writer Frank Falisi as "fundamentally sentimental cultural object[s]".
 The jazz style of the first three stages is reminiscent of An Empty Bliss, using loops from vinyl records and wax cylinders.
+Besides representing the progression of Alzheimer's, the repetition of these stages, according to researchers from the Università per Stranieri di Siena, also plays the role of metaphorising how unrecognisable the surrounding world seems to the Caretaker.
 On Stage 3, the songs are shorter—some lasting for only one minute—and typically avoid fade-outs.
-The Post-Awareness stages reflect Kirby's desire to "explore complete confusion, where everything starts breaking down."
+The Post-Awareness stages reflect Kirby's desire to "explore complete confusion, where everything starts breaking down".
 The two penultimate stages represent the patient's altered perception of reality through more chaotic soundscapes, while the final stage portrays the emptiness of the afflicted person's mind through drones.
-Stages 4–6 are often highlighted as the focus of the series: Miles Bowe of Pitchfork wrote about the contrast of the later stages to Kirby's other ambient works as "evolving its sound in new and often frightening ways", while Kirby described the series to be "more about the last three [stages] than the first three."
+Stages 4–6 are often highlighted as the focus of the series: Miles Bowe of Pitchfork wrote about the contrast of the later stages to Kirby's other ambient works as "evolving its sound in new and often frightening ways", while Kirby described the series to be "more about the last three [stages] than the first three".
 In their Handbook of the Anthropology of Sound, Bloomsbury Academic describes the later stages as "a disorienting cut-up of slurred reminiscences bathing in a reverberant fog", relating them to amusia and its effects on musical memory.